ADN Information Session

 Location(s) of Program: Poplarville Campus

-A graduate of the ADN program is conferred the Associate in Applied Science (AAS) degree and is eligible to write for the National Council Licensure Examination (NCLEX-RN) to become a registered nurse.
+A graduate of the ADN program is conferred the Associate in Applied Science (AAS) degree and is eligible to write for the National Council Licensure Examination (NCLEX-RN) to become a RN.
+ADN students must understand that any conviction of a misdemeanor or felony offense may be grounds for refusal by any state board of nursing to issue a license.

 The ADN program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and is approved by the Mississippi Board of Trustees of State Institutions of Higher Learning (MS IHL).
 The ADN program has received continuing accreditation through Spring 2019.
 Information regarding accreditation and approval status may be directed to: